What is multiple sclerosis?

 How is multiple sclerosis treated?

 There is no cure for multiple sclerosis.
 However, the disease can be managed and the symptoms controlled to various degrees of success with an individualized, multifaceted approach that includes medications and other therapies.
-You can help manage multiple sclerosis by consistently following your treatment plan.

 People with mild cases of multiple sclerosis may need or choose to have little or no treatment.
 However, all people with the disease are encouraged to keep their bodies as strong and healthy as possible by: